randomstuffhere1/OPtimized-AutoClicker/README.md

 1. **Launch the Application**: Execute 'rust_autoclicker.exe' (usually found in `target/release` if you built it yourself)
 2. **Configure Settings**:
 	* Define the click interval by filling in the hours, minutes, seconds, and milliseconds fields
-	* Choose the mouse button (Left, Right, or Middle)
+	* Choose between mouse or keyboard input:
-	* Select the click type (Single, Double)
+		* **Mouse Mode**: Choose the mouse button (Left, Right, or Middle) and click type (Single, Double)
+		* **Keyboard Mode**: Check "Use keyboard key" and click the button to select which key to press
 	* Configure the repeating options (Finite count, time duration, repeat while held, or indefinite)
-	* Set the click position (Current cursor or fixed coordinates)
+	* Set the click position (Current cursor or fixed coordinates) - ignored in keyboard mode
 3. **Start Clicking**: Click on the "Start" button or press the global hotkey (default: F2)
 4. **Stop Clicking**: Click on the "Stop" button or press the same hotkey

+### Keyboard Clicking

+To use keyboard key pressing instead of mouse clicking:

+1. Check the "Use keyboard key" checkbox
+2. Click the keyboard key button (shows default key: Space)
+3. Press any key when prompted to select it
+4. The selected key will be displayed on the button
+5. Configure your interval and repeat settings
+6. Start clicking - the selected key will be pressed automatically

+**Note**: Keyboard mode always uses single clicks (no double-click delays) and ignores position settings.

 ## Default Mode